-If you are, or you know, one of these folks ready to hang up the cleats before the government-ordained retirement age, make sure to contact a wealth manager at AIFS.
+If you are, or you know, one of these folks ready to hang up the cleats before the government-ordained retirement age, make sure to and nbsp;contact a financial advisor at AIWM.
 Here is some advice you could forward to them.

 What makes the biggest difference is not what you are retiring from, but what you are retiring to.
 What are you going to do?
 Last week we looked at some statistics that say many of us—including professionals—underestimate the amount of money required to enter retirement.
 Today, let’s look at how we help our clients discover what will create a meaningful post-retirement journey.